Frequently Asked Questions

 When does the Prime Minister expect to be in a position to appoint the nominee to the Supreme Court of Canada?

-It is anticipated that the appointment will occur during the Supreme Court of Canada’s fall session.
+It is anticipated that the appointment will occur prior to the start of the Supreme Court of Canada’s 2019 fall session.

-What will the report of the Advisory Board to be filed within one month of the appointment contain?
+The Advisory Board is to produce a report within one month of the appointment.
+What will it contain?

 The Advisory Board report will contain information on how the mandate was carried out, including the steps undertaken in considering the applicants.
 It will contain all information about the costs (known at the time) related to the process.
 It will also include statistics relating to the number of applications received in a way so as not to identify any of the individual applicants.
 The Advisory Board report will be reviewed by the Government as it assesses the efficiency of this new process and whether any modifications are desirable for future vacancies.